tianocore/edk2-redfish-client/RedfishClientPkg/Readme.md

 ```
 #### x-uefi-redfish Configure Language format:
 - The string declared with x-uefi-redfish configure language is a path to the property
-in Redfish resource
+in Redfish schema.
 - The root of path is the Redfish resource type indicated in x-uefi-redfish configure
 language
-- The path is relative to root of Redfish resource type, not related to Redfish service
+- The path is relative to root of [Redfish schema](https://redfish.dmtf.org/redfish/schema_index) defined by DMTF, not related to Redfish service root.
-- root.

 #### Examples,
 ```C